verus-lang/verus/source/docs/guide/src/llmforverusproof.md

 For best results, we recommend this setup:

 1. **Use a coding agent**, not direct model API calls
-2. **Provide the Verus standard library (vstd)** for the model to reference
+2. **Provide Verus resources (vstd and others)** for the model to reference
-3. **Provide an installed Verus** for the model to run and see error messages
+3. **Provide a Verus binary** for the model to run and see error messages
 4. **Use a cheat checker** to catch invalid proof shortcuts

-With these in place, you don't need complicated prompts—a simple instruction like the following often works well:
+With these in place, you don't need complicated prompts; a simple prompt like the following often works well:

 ```
 The file X.rs cannot be verified by Verus yet.